OUTLINE

 Healthcare

-Blockchain technology is able to ensure transparency and integrity in such things as drug records, prescriptions, patient data storage, treatment records, records about clinical researches, etc.
+Blockchain technology is able to ensure transparency and integrity in such things as drug records, prescriptions, patient data storage, treatment records, records about clinical research, etc.

 Charity